NukolLodda/Flopcraft/README.md

 ---
 ![](https://github.com/NukolLodda/Modussy/blob/master/logo.png)A very s3xy and aesthetic Minecraft mod

-As of right now, Modussy currently has support for Minecraft Java versions 1.19.2 and 1.20.1 on
+As of right now, Modussy currently has support for Minecraft Java version 1.20.1 on
 <a href="https://files.minecraftforge.net/">forge API</a>.
 A fabric port will likely get made some day however, it will likely be in a separate repository.